 Meat, fish, eggs and dairy products are common sources of protein for most people.
 Americans who consume these foods typically get plenty of protein in their daily diets, but vegans need to turn to beans and nuts to get enough.
 The Centers for Disease Control and Prevention recommends 46 grams per day for women 19 and older and 56 grams daily for men.
 Tofu, beans and nuts are rich sources of protein for vegans.
-For example, a cup of dry beans has about 16 grams of protein, and a 100-gram serving of extra-firm tofu contains just under 10 grams.
+For example, a cup of dry beans has about 16 grams of protein, and a 100-gram serving, which is equal to about 1/2 cup, of extra-firm tofu contains just under 10 grams.

 Possible Iron Deficiency